Wedjat Signal: clear

 Powerful, and leashed on purpose.

 Our agent attacks you the way a real adversary would.
 What stops it is not good manners.
 It is a network jail it cannot reach past and a scope gate it cannot argue with.
-The same wall that keeps the engagement legal is what makes it safe to point at production.
+That is what makes it safe to point at production.

 01